splynx/docs/files/en/finance/credit_notes/credit_notes.md

 **Example #1:**

 Let's say we have the customer who uses the Internet service for $100.
-And a SIP should give the money back to the customer.
+And an ISP should give the money back to the customer.

 1. The customer has been invoiced for 100$ for the service (the account balance = `-100`).
 The invoice was paid successfully by the customer (the balance = `0`);